 - Get one-on-one therapy

 - Begin long-term care and treatment

 Do you or a loved one need alcohol detox to begin recovery from alcohol addiction?
-Serenity House Detox in Houston, Texas can help stop addiction from controlling your life.
+Serenity House Detox & Recovery in Houston, TX can help stop addiction from controlling your life.
+We offer a number of programs to ensure that you or your loved one receives the best treatment and make a full recovery.
+Whether you are in the early stages of addiction, or you have been suffering for an extended period of time, we are ready to help.
 Give us a call at 866.516.8356 to begin the first steps towards recovery.
+Make the change today.